home-assistant/home-assistant.io/source/_integrations/nest.markdown

 By the end of this section you will have the `client_id` and `client_secret` which are needed for later steps.

-The steps below use *Web Application Auth* with *My Home Assistant* to handle Gogole's strict URL validation rules like requiring SSL and a publicly resolvable redirect URL. *Desktop Auth* has been [deprecated](https://developers.googleblog.com/2022/02/making-oauth-flows-safer.html) by Google to improve security, and it can no longer be used with Home Assistant.
+The steps below use *Web Application Auth* with *My Home Assistant* to handle Google's strict URL validation rules like requiring SSL and a publicly resolvable redirect URL. *Desktop Auth* has been [deprecated](https://developers.googleblog.com/2022/02/making-oauth-flows-safer.html) by Google to improve security, and it can no longer be used with Home Assistant.

 1. Navigate to the [Credentials](https://console.cloud.google.com/apis/credentials) page and click **Create Credentials**.
     ![Screenshot of APIs and Services Cloud Console](/images/integrations/nest/create_credentials.png)